-The first pillar, the employer-based "Health Care Insurance (HCI)" requires every company to establish its health care insurance association as an independent entity.
+The first pillar, the employer-based "Health Care Insurance (HCI)" admits big companies to establish its health care insurance association as an independent entity.
 Each HCI association functions as an insurer financed by earnings-related contributions shared evenly between employers and employees.
 Currently, there are about 1,500 HCI associations with approximately 30 million participants.
-Public employees enroll in a similar scheme called the "Mutual Aid Association (MAA)."
-For small companies that cannot establish HCI associations on their own, the national government provides "Government-Managed Health Care Insurance

-(GHCI)."
-GHCI is financed by (1) earnings-related contributions divided equally between employers and employees and (2) the subsidy from general revenue (13% of the total benefit expenditure); this program currently has about 36 million participants.
-Emplover-based schemes also cover employee dependents.
+Public-sector employees enroll in a similar scheme called the "Mutual Aid Association (MAA)."
+For small companies that cannot establish HCI associations on their own, the national government provides "Japan Health Insurance Association."
+This scheme is financed by (1) earnings-related contributions divided equally between employers and employees and (2) the subsidy from general revenue (13% of the total benefit expenditure); this program currently has about 36 million participants.
+Employer-based schemes also cover employee dependents.